-There was another crack from the bushes, and she jumped.
+There was another crack from the bushes from behind her, and she spun around.
 At this point she was clenching her wand so tightly that her knuckles were white.

-She was so focused on the part of the woods she’d heard the crack from that she didn’t process the footsteps behind her until she felt a sharp pain on her back.
+She was so focused on the part of the woods she’d heard the crack from that she didn’t process the footsteps behind her until she heard a rip and felt a sharp pain blossom across her back.
 She spun around just as a stunner hit what looked like a smaller Erkling in the head.
 It fell against her back with a thud, and she winced as the pain from the scratches intensified.
 When she jerked her head around, she saw Dedworth standing about ten metres away.
 His wand was outstretched, but he looked calm and in control.